TIE fighter: Origin and design for Star Wars

+Although the script did not specify that Darth Vader fly a different type of TIE, model makers understood that audiences would need to distinguish his vessel from the others.
+They adjusted the shape of the vessel's wings and darkened the solar panel grill to create Vader's distinct "TIE Advanced x1".
+The wings were removable so a damaged one could easily be inserted to show battle damage.
+Despite being different TIE varieties, the same cockpit set was used for both types of TIE craft.
+As such, Vader's cockpit is depicted with the same rear window as the other TIEs despite the shooting model having no such portal.

-Initially given a blue color scheme, the TIE fighter models for the first film were grey to film better against a bluescreen; TIE fighters in The Empire Strikes Back (1980) and Return of the Jedi (1983) shifted back to being a muted blue.
-Sound designer Ben Burtt created the distinctive sound of the TIE fighter in flight by combining an elephant call with a car driving on wet pavement.
-In the book The Sounds of Star Wars, the engine roar is likened to German Junker Ju 87 "Stuka" bombers, which used sirens to frighten civilians during air raids.
-This could have been a possible inspiration for the sound.
-Combat scenes between TIE fighters and the Millennium Falcon and Rebel Alliance X-wing fighters in Star Wars were meant to be reminiscent of World War II dogfight footage; editors used World War II air combat clips as placeholders while Industrial Light & Magic completed the movie's special effects.
-Darth Vader's distinct TIE Advanced x1 in Star Wars was designed to make it instantly recognizable, and the TIE Interceptors featured in Return of the Jedi were designed to look fast, deadly, sleek and frightening.
+Although the fragile-looking TIE fighters did not seem aggressive, sound designer Ben Burtt gave them menace through their distinctive fly-by sound.
+The sound was derived by combining an elephant call with a car driving on wet pavement.
+The Sounds of Star Wars likens the TIE's engine roar to Junkers Ju 87 dive bombers, which used sirens to frighten civilians during air raids.
+Combat scenes between TIE fighters and the Millennium Falcon and X-wing fighters in Star Wars were meant to be reminiscent of World War II dogfight footage; editors used World War II air combat clips as placeholders while Industrial Light & Magic (ILM) completed the movie's special effects.